ocaml/dune/doc/ocaml-ecosystem.rst

 on top of the compilers, to perform tasks such as producing an executable from compiled object files and external libraries.

-OPAM: a collection of software projects
+OPAM: a Collection of Software Projects
 ---------------------------------------

 OPAM is a package manager.
 It is used to determine which packages are